beyond-the-cloud-dev/soql-lib/website/docs/api/soql.md

 ### with string fields

-**NOTE!** Apex do not have reference to String fields.
-Use it only for corner cases.
+**NOTE!** With String Apex does not create reference to field.
+Use `SObjectField` whenever it possible.
+Method below should be only use for dynamic queries.

 **Signature**